 The information gathered by the hit collector can be viewed on the escenic-admin web application's Performance Summary page.
-For information about escenic-admin see Escenic Content Engine Server Administration Guide, chapter 2.
+See here for information about escenic-admin.

 10 Transaction Filters

 A transaction filter is a user-defined function that gets executed whenever certain Content Engine operations (or transactions) are performed, and can thereby modify the outcome of those operations.
 The transactions that can be modified in this way are: